hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-retrieve.md

 ## Automated force retrieve

-It happens that when calling [sfdx hardis:scratch:pull](https://sfdx-hardis.cloudity.com/hardis/scratch/pull/), some elements are not retrieved.
+It happens that when calling [sf hardis:scratch:pull](https://sfdx-hardis.cloudity.com/hardis/scratch/pull/), some elements are not retrieved.

 The most usual cases are updates on: